Big Bad John: All-time charts

+Certifications

 History

 Columbia Records was considering dropping Dean before the release of this million-selling single, as he had not had a hit in years.
 Dean wrote the beginnings of "Big Bad John" on a flight from New York to Nashville because he realized he needed a fourth song for his recording session.
 Roy Acuff later helped him polish it.